HGeorgeWilliams/We-Yone-Python-Club/Data/README.md

-Holds sample data used in tutorials.
+Holds generic but useful datasets.